 - The results of field sobriety tests (FSTs)

-Let’s review different types of evidence used in DUI cases in greater detail right now.
+Let’s review different types of evidence used in DUI cases in greater detail.
 Understanding the evidence you can face can help you focus on your legal options for handling DUI charges.

 BAC Tests Results as Evidence for a DUI

 The results of a BAC test are often the keystone of a DUI case in California.
-Drivers may always be charged with a DUI if their BAC exceeds the legal limits in California.
+In addition to facing a charge under California VC 23152(a), drivers could face several other charges as well, depending on their situation.
 This means drivers must keep their BAC:

 You may complete a breath, blood, or urine test to measure BAC in your system.
 Breath and blood tests are more common.
 Note that you are legally required to complete a BAC test if you are arrested for a DUI.
 Refusing this test can result in an automatic license suspension.
-If you refused a BAC test, you can get help from a criminal defense lawyer in Los Angeles by calling (310) 997-4688.
+If you refuse a BAC test, you can get help from a criminal defense lawyer in Los Angeles.

 Officer Observations as Evidence for a DUI